loc-nt/Movies-ETL/README.md

 7. We kept most of the data available in Kaggle and dropped the same data in Wikipedia because the Kaggle data just looks more accurate and structured.
 Therefore, I assume that the Kaggle data is more accurate than Wikipedia.

 8. Since the function will replace the current 'movies' table in the Database, I assume that the new updated data will always be equal or better quality, and no need to keep the old data anymore.

+In addition, we also have a dataframe of movies with rating data, which may provide great insights when doing analysis later.
+I'd recommend Britta to import them into the Database for the Hackathon besides current movies and ratings table.